AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 aspects instead, unless you need to change it for some other reason.

-As this is an introduction, we will not go into absolutely all the details, but will, instead, give a sense of what the language provides, and why.
+As this is an introduction, we will not go into absolutely all the details, but will instead give a sense of what the language provides, and why.

 Aspect :ada:`Independent`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To interface with a memory-mapped device, there is an Ada object of an appropriate type that is mapped to one or more bytes of memory.
-The software interacts with the device by reading and/or writing to the memory locations mapped to the device, using the operations defined by the type and performing assignments in terms of Ada semantics.
+To interface with a memory-mapped device, there will be an Ada object of an appropriate type that is mapped to one or more bytes of memory.
+The software interacts with the device by reading and/or writing to the memory locations mapped to the device, using the operations defined by the type in terms of normal Ada semantics.

 Some memory-mapped devices can be directly represented by a single scalar value, usually of some signed or unsigned numeric type.
-Other, more sophisticated devices almost always involve several distinct controls and values.
+More sophisticated devices almost always involve several distinct input and output fields.
 Therefore, representation in the software as a record object is very common.
 Ada record types have such extensive and flexible support for controlling their representation, down to the individual bit level, that using a record type makes sense.
 (And as